 email: dborden (at) mail (dot) sdsu (dot) edu

-Dr. Borden serves as director of the School of Journalism & Media Studies at San Diego State University.
+Dr. Borden served as founding director of the School of Journalism and Media Studies, from August 2007 to July 2013.
 She joined the SDSU faculty as an associate professor in August 1998, and was promoted to full professor in May 2001.
 In July 2001, she was named executive assistant to SDSU President Stephen L. Weber, a position she held for three years.
-She returned to the School of Communication as an associate director in August 2004.
+She returned to the then-School of Communication as an associate director in August 2004.

 Dr. Borden holds a B.A. in technical journalism from Colorado State University, an M.A. in communication from Stanford University, and a Ph.D. in communications from the University of Washington in Seattle.
 She came to academe after a lengthy career in professional journalism, including a 10-year tenure with Gannett Co.
 Inc., during which time she worked as an editor and publisher in a variety of media markets.
 She served as president and general manager of The New Mexican in Santa Fe, N.M.; deputy managing editor of The Tribune in Oakland, Calif.; managing editor of The Herald in Bellingham, Wash., and as a copy editor at both the Denver Post and the San Francisco Examiner.